 “While there's a clear increase in the uptake of e-scooters across the globe, which most countries are supporting with new legislation, the UK appears to be behind the curve.”

-The government has since announced that e-scooters will be made legal through the creation of a low-speed, zero-emission vehicle category.
+The government has announced that e-scooters will be made legal through the creation of a low-speed, zero-emission vehicle category, but there are no signs of this happening any time soon.

 So where are you supposed to use them at the moment?